3,700x Faster. Still Not Fast Enough.

 - My model: 27μs

 I had solved the latency problem.
 The ticket was closed.
-But I didn’t stop.
+I didn’t stop.

 The Obsession: Quantization